-The Great Barrier Reef Marine Park Authority has made all reasonable efforts to identify content supplied by third parties using the following format '© Copyright, [name of third party]' or 'Source: [name of third party]'.
-Permission may need to be obtained from third parties to re-use their material.
+The Great Barrier Reef Marine Park Authority has made all reasonable efforts or identity ponter supplied by third parties using the following format '© Copyright, [name of ord party]' on Source: [name of third party]'.
+Permission may need to be obtained from third parties are-use the material.

-Requests and inquiries concerning reproduction and rights should be addressed to Communications, Great Barrier Reef Marine Park Authority, PO Box 1379, Townsville Queensland 4810.
+Requests and inquiries concerning reproduction and rights should be addressed.
+Communications, Great Barrier Reef Marine Park Authority, PO Box 1379, Townsville Queens and 481